 5. Robo-Advisors Might Be the Answer

-There are a number of robo-advisors on the market today, most of which offer you automated investment options for a reasonable (or even, cheap) price tag.
-This makes them a great option for beginner or hands-off investors who want their money to grow without constant oversight.
+There is a growing number of robo-advisors on the market today, most of which offer you automated investment options for an affordable price tag.
+This makes them a great option for beginners or hands-off investors who want their money to grow without constant oversight.

-Robo-advisors will help you rebalance your portfolio over time, can reinvest your dividends, and will even help you with tax loss harvesting.
-The fees are a bit higher than you would find if you invested your funds directly with a company like Vanguard, but the added expense may be well-worth it to you for the convenience of a hands-off approach.
+Robo-advisors will help you rebalance your portfolio over time, can reinvest your dividends, and will even help you with tax-loss harvesting.
+The fees are a bit higher than you would find if you invested your funds directly with a company, but the added expense may be well worth it to you for the convenience of a hands-off approach.

 6. Check Out Peer-to-Peer Lending